Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-Our construction relies on the following result of Guth~\cite{Gut}, which extends the earlier polynomial partitioning theorem of Guth and Katz~\cite{GK2}.
-For a non-zero polynomial $f \in \reals[x,y,z]$, of degree $D$, we let $Z(f)\coloneqq \{(x,y,z) \mid f(x,y,z)=0 \}$ denote its zero set.
-Removing $Z(f)$ from $\reals^3$ creates $O(D^3)$ open connected \emph{cells} (see, e.g., Warren~\cite{War}).
-The fact stated below is a special instance, tailored to our needs, of the considerably more general result in \cite{Gut}. \begin{fact}[Guth~\cite{Gut}] Given a set of $N$ lines in $\reals^3$ and an integer $1\leq D \le \sqrt{cN}$, for a suitable absolute constant $c$, there always exists a non-zero polynomial $f \in \reals[x,y,z]$ of degree at most $D$, so that each cell of $\reals^3\setminus Z(f)$ intersects at most $cN/D^2$ of the given lines. \end{fact}
+\paragraph*{The polynomial partitioning.} For a non-zero polynomial $f \in \reals[x,y,z]$, of degree at most $D$, we let $Z(f)\coloneqq \{(x,y,z) \mid f(x,y,z)=0 \}$ denote its zero set.
+Removing $Z(f)$ from~$\reals^3$ creates $O(D^3)$ open connected \emph{cells}\footnote{ Note that they are not ``cells'' in the standard topological sense, being open and potentially topologically non-trivial.
+We will address this issue below.} (see, e.g., Warren \cite{War}).
+The proposition stated below is a special instance, tailored to our needs, of the considerably more general result of Guth \cite{Gut}, which extends the earlier polynomial partitioning theorem of Guth and Katz \cite{GK2}. \begin{prop}[Guth \cite{Gut}] Given a set of $N$ lines in $\reals^3$ and an integer $1\leq D \leq \sqrt{N}$, there exists a non-zero polynomial $f \in \reals[x,y,z]$ of degree at most $D$, so that each of the $O(D^3)$ cells of~$\reals^3\setminus Z(f)$ intersects at most $cN/D^2$ of the given lines, for some absolute constant $c$. \end{prop}

-The first step of our construction resembles that of the case of lines in~\cite{ArS1}.
+The first step of our construction resembles that for the case of lines in \cite{ArS1dcg}.
 Specifically, let $\E$ denote the set of the $3n$ edges of the triangles in $\T$.
-Let $f$ be a non-zero partitioning polynomial, of sufficiently large but \emph{constant} degree $D$, for the $3n$ lines supporting the segments of $\E$, as provided by Fact~\ref{fact:gut}.
-That is, $\reals^3\setminus Z(f)$ consists of $k=O(D^3)$ open connected cells, each intersected by at most $3cn/D^2$ (lines supporting) segments of $\E$, for an absolute constant $c>0$.
-We hereafter assume that $Z(f)$ does not fully contain any vertical line, which we can ensure (as in the case of lines, treated in \cite{ArS1}), by a sufficiently small generic tilting of the coordinate frame; it can be argued (we skip the details) that the general position assumption ensures that such a tilting can be made without destroying any existing cycle\footnote{ This will hold if we regard the pieces in $\OO$ as relatively open, as we have already indicated.
-This ensures that if $\Pi(C,\OO)$ is nonempty before the sufficiently small tilting, it will remain nonempty afterwards.} in $\T$.
-We also assume, without loss of generality, that $f$ is square-free.
-For each of the $k$ (open) cells $\sigma$ of $\reals^3\setminus Z(f)$, let $\T_\sigma$ denote the set of triangles of $\T$ that intersect $\sigma$.
+Let $f$ be a non-zero partitioning polynomial, of sufficiently large but \emph{constant} degree $D$, for the $3n$ lines supporting the segments of $\E$, as provided by Proposition~\ref{prop:gut}.
+That is, $\reals^3\setminus Z(f)$ consists of $k=O(D^3)$ open connected cells, each intersected by at most $cn/D^2$ (lines supporting) segments of $\E$, for an absolute constant $c>0$.\footnote{The constant $c$ here is three times the constant from Proposition~\ref{prop:gut}.} We assume, without loss of generality, that $f$ is square-free.